-Before taking steps to adopt a child from Malawi, you should select a U.S. accredited or approved adoption service provider to be the primary provider in your case.
-As of July 14, 2014, a primary provider is required in every intercountry adoption case under the UAA, unless an exception applies.
-The primary provider is responsible for:
+Before taking steps to adopt a child from Malawi, you should select a U.S.-accredited or approved adoption service provider to be the primary provider in your case.
+Your primary provider is responsible for:

 In order to adopt a child from Malawi, you will need to meet the requirements of the Government of Malawi and U.S. immigration law.

-To meet U.S. immigration requirements, you may also choose to file a Form I-600A, Application for Advance Processing of an Orphan Petition, with USCIS to be found suitable and eligible to adopt before you identify a child to adopt.
-You may also choose to file the Form I-600 petition along with all the required Form I-600A application supporting documentation, including an approved home study, once you have been matched with a child and have obtained all the necessary documentation.
+To meet U.S. immigration requirements, you may choose to file a Form I-600A, Application for Advance Processing of an Orphan Petition, with USCIS, to be found suitable and eligible to adopt.
+If you have already identified the child you wish to adopt, you may also choose to file the Form I-600 petition for the child and include all the required supporting documentation for the Form I-600A application (i.e., an approved home study) so USCIS can make a determination on your suitability and eligibility to adopt before reviewing the child’s eligibility as an orphan.
 Please see the USCIS website for more information about filing options.
-Regardless of which approach you take, the home study must meet the same requirements.
-As of July 14, 2014, unless an exception applies, the home study must comply with the requirements in 8 CFR 204.311 and 22 CFR Part 96.47.
+Unless an exception applies, the home study must be prepared by a person who is authorized under 22 CFR 96 to prepare home studies and must comply with the requirements in 8 CFR 204.311.

-If you are found suitable and eligible to adopt under U.S. law, you must also submit an adoption application to the Ministry of Gender, Child and Community Development of Malawi to be found eligible to adopt by Malawi.
+If you are found suitable and eligible to adopt under U.S. immigration law, Malawi requires you to submit an adoption application to the Ministry of Gender, Children, Disability and Social Welfare of Malawi to be found eligible to adopt by Malawi.

 The child must be eligible to be adopted according to Malawi’s requirements, as described in the Who Can Be Adopted section.
 The child must also meet the definition of an orphan under U.S. immigration law.

-The process for finalizing the adoption in Malawi, or obtaining legal custody for purposes of emigration and adoption, generally includes the following:
+The process for finalizing the adoption in Malawi generally includes the following:

 Note: Additional documents may be requested.

-After you finalize the adoption, or gain legal custody for purposes of emigration and adoption in Malawi, USCIS must determine whether the child meets the definition of an orphan under U.S. immigration law in order for the child to immigrate to the United States.
-You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative.
-At the time you file your Form I-600 petition, the adjudicating officer will determine whether the UAA applies or if your case is UAA grandfathered.
-For more information on UAA grandfathering and transition cases, please see Universal Accreditation Act of 2012.
-Unless an exception applies, you must identify a primary provider in your case and the adjudicating officer may ask for the name and contact information of the primary provider if not provided in your Form I-600 petition.
-This information is required and, without it, your Form I-600 petition cannot be approved.
+After you finalize the adoption in Malawi, USCIS must determine if the child meets the definition of an orphan under U.S. immigration law in order for the child to immigrate to the United States.
+You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of the child and unless an exception applies, you must identify a primary provider.

 6. Apply for a U.S. Immigrant Visa for Your Child and Bring Your Child Home

-Now that your adoption is complete, or you have obtained legal custody of the child for the purposes of emigration and adoption of the child in the United States, and the Form I-604 determination has been completed finding that your child meets the legal definition of an orphan for immigration purposes, there are a few more steps to take before you and your child can head home.
-Specifically, you need to apply for three documents before your child can travel to the United States:
+Once your adoption is complete and the Form I-604 determination has been completed, finding that your child meets the legal definition of an orphan for immigration purposes, you must apply for three documents before your child can travel to the United States:

 If you have finalized the adoption in Malawi, you will first need to apply for a new birth certificate for your child.
 Your name will be added to the new birth certificate.

-The responsible office for birth records in Malawi is the Registrar General's Office in Blantyre.
-The Registrar General's Office is under the Ministry of Justice.
-Please note that it can take two to three weeks to obtain a birth certificate once the application is submitted.
+The responsible office for birth records in Malawi is the National Registration Bureau in Lilongwe.
+Please note that it can take up to three weeks to obtain a birth certificate once the application is submitted.

 Documents to submit when requesting a birth certificate: